haha454/cpp-order-book/README.md

 1. To add integration tests.
 1. To add documentations.
 1. To add continuous integration.
-1. To utilise static code analysis tool such as `clang-tidy`.
+1. To utilize static code analysis tool such as `clang-tidy`.